DrXiao/stm32f4-hal-ex/peripheral/sysclk/README.md

 ```

 ## Demo
+* Remember to connect USART1 before using screen.
-* Reset STM32 after using screen
+* Reset STM32 after using screen, then the two values of System Core Clock before/after setting will be printed.

 ![](sysclk.gif)